Location: United States | Change Location

 Peter M. DeWitt

-Additionally, Peter coaches school-based leaders, directors, instructional coaches, teacher leaders, and school-based leadership teams both in person and remotely.
-In summer 2021 Peter created a yearlong on-demand asynchronous coaching course through Thinkific where he has fostered a community of learners that includes K–12 educators in leadership positions.
+Additionally, in the Summer of 2021, DeWitt created a year long on-demand, asynchronous coaching course through Thinkific where he has created a community of learners that include k-12 educators in leadership positions.

-Peter’s work has been adopted at the state and university level, and he works with numerous school districts, school boards, regional networks, and ministries of education around North America, Australia, Europe, Asia, the Middle East, and the UK.
+DeWitt's work has been adopted at the state level, university level, and he works with numerous school districts, school boards, regional networks, ministries of education around North America, Australia, Europe, Asia, the Middle East and the U.K.

-Peter writes the “Finding Common Ground” column for Education Week, which has been in circulation since 2011.
-In 2020 Peter co-created Education Week’s “A Seat at the Table” series, where he moderates conversations with experts around the topics of race, gender, sexual orientation, research, trauma, and many other educational topics.
+Peter writes the Finding Common Ground column for Education Week, which has been in circulation since 2011.
+In 2020 DeWitt co-created Education Week's A Seat At the Table where he moderates conversations with experts around the topics of race, gender, sexual orientation, research, trauma and many other educational topics.

-Additionally, Peter is the editor for the Connected Educator series (Corwin) and the Impact series (Corwin), which include books by Viviane Robinson, Andy Hargreaves, Pasi Sahlberg, Yong Zhao, and Michael Fullan.
-He is the 2013 School Administrators Association of New York State’s (SAANYS) Outstanding Educator of the Year and the 2015 Education Blogger of the Year (Academy of Education Arts & Sciences), and he sits on numerous advisory boards.
-Peter is the author, co-author, or contributor of numerous books, including the following:
+He is the 2013 School Administrators Association of New York State's (SAANYS) Outstanding Educator of the Year, and the 2015 Education Blogger of the Year (Academy of Education Arts & Sciences), and sits on numerous advisory boards.

-· Dignity for All: Safeguarding LGBT Students (Corwin, 2012)
+Dignity for All: Safeguarding LGBT Students (Corwin Press.
+2012).

-· Flipping Leadership Doesn’t Mean Reinventing the Wheel (Corwin, 2014)
+Flipping Leadership Doesn't Mean Reinventing the Wheel (Corwin Press.
+2014)

-· Collaborative Leadership: Six Influences That Matter Most (Corwin/Learning Forward, 2016)
+Collaborative Leadership: 6 Influences That Matter Most (Corwin Press/Learning Forward).

-· School Climate: Leading With Collective Teacher Efficacy (Corwin/Ontario Principals Council, 2017)
+School Climate: Leading With Collective Teacher Efficacy (Corwin Press/ Ontario Principals Council.
+2017).

-· Coach It Further: Using the Art of Coaching to Improve School Leadership (Corwin, 2018)
+Coach It Further: Using the Art of Coaching to Improve School Leadership (Corwin Press.
+2018).

-· Instructional Leadership: Creating Practice Out of Theory (Corwin, 2020)
+Instructional Leadership: Creating Practice Out Of Theory (Corwin Press.
+2020).

-· Collective Leader Efficacy: Strengthening the Impact of Instructional Leadership Teams (Corwin/Learning Forward, 2021)
+Collective Leader Efficacy: Strengthening the Impact of Instructional Leadership Teams (Corwin Press.
+Learning Forward.
+2021).

-Peter’s articles have appeared in educational research journals at the state, national, and international level.
-His books have been translated into four languages.
+Peter's articles have appeared in educational research journals at the state, national and international level.
+His books have been translated into numerous languages.

-Some of the organizations Peter has worked with are the American Association of School Administrators (AASA), Arkansas State University, EDUTAS, University of Oklahoma, Victoria Department of Education (Australia), University of Rotterdam (Netherlands), Washington Association of School Administrators (WASA), Texas Association of School Administrators (TASA), the National Education Association (NEA), New Brunswick Teacher’s Association (Canada), the National Association of Secondary School Principals (NASSP), Education Scotland (Scotland), Glasgow City Council (Scotland), Kuwait Technical College (Kuwait), the National Association of School Psychologists, ASCD, l’Association des directions et directions adjointes des écoles franco-ontariennes (ADFO), the Catholic Principals’ Council of Ontario (CPCO), the Ontario Principals’ Council (OPC), National School Climate Center, GLSEN, PBS, NPR, BAM Radio Network, ABC, and NBC’s Education Nation.
+Some of the organizations Peter has worked with are the American Association of School Administrators (AASA), Learning Forward, National Association of Elementary School Principals (NAESP), University of Oklahoma, Cognition Education (New Zealand), Australian Council for Educational Leaders (ACEL), Victoria Department of Education (Australia), University of Rotterdam (Netherlands), Washington Association of School Administrators (WASA), Texas Association of School Administrators (TASA), the National Education Association (NEA), New Brunswick Teacher's Association (Canada), the National Association of Secondary School Principals (NASSP), Education Scotland (Scotland), Glasgow City Council (Scotland), Kuwait Technical College (Kuwait) the National Association of School Psychologists, ASCD, l’Association des directions et directions adjointes des écoles franco-ontariennes (ADFO), the Catholic Principals’ Council of Ontario (CPCO), and the Ontario Principals’ Council (OPC), National School Climate Center, GLSEN, PBS, NPR, BAM Radio Network, ABC, and NBC's Education Nation.

 Read more